codefkhan14/codefkhan14/README.md

 - 🏦 I'm an Computer Science Engineering undergrad aspiring to become a skilled software developer.

-- 🔭 I’m currently working on developing my skills in the field of Blockchain and Machine Learning/Artificial Intelligence
+- 🔭 I’m currently working on developing my skills in the field of Cloud and Machine Learning/Artificial Intelligence

 - 📝 I'm an enthusiastic Competitive Programmer and regularly compete in contests, to get more fluency in problem solving.

-- 🌱 I’m currently working with SpringBoot, PostegreSQL and GoogleCloud for the backend and Angular on the frontend as a Software Engineering Intern at Sadisha Foundation.
+- 🌱 I’m currently working with Express, PostegreSQL and AWS for the backend and NextJs on the frontend.

 - 👯 I’m looking to collaborate on open source projects that come under the domain of my skills and the projects that can help me develop skills and learn from.